Woltex

 The Deployment Scale

 "Should I use Vercel or Cloudflare Workers?" is the wrong question.
-The real one: how much control do you actually want?
+The real ones: how much control do you actually want?
+And what happens to costs as you scale?

 The deployment scale - from AI builders to self-managed

-The right choice depends on: product stage, team size, budget, and honestly - how much you enjoy infra work.
+The right choice depends on: product stage, team size, budget, how much you want to invest in infrastructure, and honestly - how much you enjoy infra work.

 Woltex sits in the edge runtime sweet spot: more control than Vercel, less ops than containers.